 You can also use social networking sites like LinkedIn, Facebook, Pinterest, Twitter, Google +.
 There are many ways you can sift information through these sites.

-Last but not least is your keyword research tools like Wordtracker and Google Keyword.
+Last but not least is your keyword research tools like Wordtracker, Google Keyword, or Answer the Public.

 Do I have the skill to do this research?